Thornley, Durham

-Thornley is a village in County Durham, in England.
-It is situated about 5 miles (9 km) to the east of Durham and 5 miles (7 km) west of Peterlee.
+Thornley is a village and civil parish in County Durham, England, about 5 miles (9 km) to the east of Durham and 5 miles (7 km) west of Peterlee.
+The community grew around a coal mine established in 1835, which remained open until 1970.

+Governance

+The first tier of local government is Thornley Parish Council.
+Most functions are carried out by Durham County Council, a unitary authority.
+Thornley is part of Trimdon and Thornley electoral division, which elects three members of the county council.

 Thornley is part of the Sedgefield parliamentary constituency of which Tony Blair was the Member of Parliament from 1983 until 2007.

-Governance

-An electoral ward in the same name exists.
-This ward stretches south to Trimdon Foundry with a population taken at the 2011 Census of 7,085.

-History of Thornley
+History

 Mining

 As with most villages in the area, it grew rapidly with the development of coal-mining in the region.
 The first shaft was sunk in 1835 and the first coals were delivered via a new mineral railway line to Hartlepool shortly thereafter.
 The village thus played a major role in the development of Hartlepool as a port.
 Thornley miners played a key role in the formation of the Durham Miners' Association, the first meeting of which was held in the grounds of the village's Half-Way House public house in 1869.
 The colliery closed in 1970 with the loss of over 900 jobs and there is now little evidence to be seen of its once extensive plant and machinery.